UKCloud/documentation/articles/portal/ptl-how-use-api.md

 The examples in this guide are shown as curl commands, but you may find it easier to work with the API by installing a REST client (for example, Insomnia).

-Before reading this guide, you may find it useful to understand the following:

-- **Versioning** - The Portal API uses a version scheme that you can specify in the Accept header:

-        Accept: application/vnd-skyscapecloud-v1

-    The examples in this guide use V1 of the API.
-As V1 is the default version, the examples don't explicitly set the API version.

 ## Authenticating to the API

 The Portal API uses session authentication.
 Before calling any of the API endpoints, you must first authenticate to the API.